nyuad-corebio/guru/README.md

 Defining the environment variables.
 Note:-
-- Jira is optional, if you are not using customize the .env file accordingly.
+- JIRA is optional, if you are not using JIRA then customize the .env file accordingly.
-- Since the jira integration is based on Oauthv1, using a private key.
-You should place key name "jira.pem" in "keys" folder.
+- Since JIRA integration is based on Oauthv1, using a private key, you should place a key called "jira.pem" in the "keys" folder.

 ``` bash
 cat .env